- Cost Overview at a Glance

 - You have special needs dependents requiring a special needs trust

-- You're concerned about estate taxes
+- You're concerned about estate or gift taxes

 - You want asset protection strategies

-Why it's worth it: Complex estates involve significant legal and tax implications.
-A $5,000 investment in proper planning can save $50,000-$500,000 in taxes and probate costs.
+Why it's worth it: For complex estates, a $5,000 investment in proper planning can save $50,000–$500,000 in taxes and probate costs.

-Hybrid Approach
+The Hybrid Approach

-- Create documents online ($100-$400)
+- Create documents online ($199–$499)

-- Pay an attorney for a review and consultation ($300-$800)
+- Pay an estate attorney for a 1-hour review ($300–$600)

 How to Save Money on Estate Planning